Thomas Mun

 Through mercantilist principles, Mun created a proposed set of "means to enrich a kingdom" which centred on ensuring that exports exceeded imports.
 In other words, Mun advocated for achieving a positive balance of trade which would cause England's wealth to steadily increase.
-Thomas Mun is also widely considered to be a sophisticated thinker and has become a hugely important part of the history of economic theory.
+He is an influential thinker in the history of economic theory.

 Life and background

 Thomas Mun was born in June 1571.
 He was the third child of a substantial London family based in the vicinity of St Andrew Hubbard, where he was baptised on 17 June 1571.
 His father, John Mun, and his stepfather both earned their livings as mercers.
 His grandfather, also named John Mun, was provost of moneyers in the Royal Mint of England.
 Through his family ties It can be assumed that Thomas gained insight into matters pertaining to currency and to the economy as a whole.
 At the age of forty-one, Thomas married Ursula Malcott and together they had three children: John, Ann and Mary.
 They chose the parish of St Helen Bishopsgate as their home.

 Nothing is known about his education, but Thomas's own career as a merchant started around 1596 where he was a member of the Mercers' company and engaged in Mediterranean trade, especially with Italy and the Middle East.
 He was successful as a practising merchant and was able to amass a large fortune.
 In 1615, due to his prosperity, Mun was elected as the director of the East India Company and in 1622 was appointed as a member of the standing commission on trade.
 The rest of his professional career was spent advocating for and promoting the East India Company's interests.